Yerzhan01/tg/replit.md

   - **Unified User Management**: In production all users/data in same database, in development separate for testing
 - **Domain Configuration**: Updated all Telegram bot references to use kazinvoice.brnd.kz exclusively
 - **Production Deployment Ready**: All components automatically use production database when deployed
-- **Error Resolution**: Fixed all LSP errors and database connection issues

 ## User Preferences